open-telemetry/weaver/docs/weaver-config.md

 # Uncomment the following templates to override the default template
 # mapping.
 Each template mapping specifies a jaq filter (compatible with jq)
-# to apply to every file matching the pattern.
+# to apply to every file matching the template pattern.
 The application_mode specifies
 # how the template should be applied.
 The application_mode can be `each` or
 # `single`.
 The `each` mode will evaluate the template for each object selected
 # by the jaq filter.
 The `single` mode will evaluate the template once with all